dustinblackman/oatmeal/README.md

 [![Open in DevPod!](.github/devpod.svg)](https://devpod.sh/open#https://github.com/dustinblackman/oatmeal)

-Oatmeal comes with a ready made DevContainer that is compatiable with VSCode/Jetbrains/friends.
-It's recommended to use [DevPod](https://github.com/loft-sh/devpod) as it will take advantage of a prebuilt development image.
+Oatmeal comes with a ready made DevContainer with all the magic needed to work on the project.
 However if you wish to develop fully local, the following will get you set up with all the necessary tooling.

 ```sh
 cargo install cargo-run-bin